noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 same URL through their Swagger user interface: http://tourism.opendatahub.bz.it/swagger/ui/index

-.. versionchanged:: 2019-May new and easier procedure to authenticate and to store credentials.

 With the introduction on the Tourism API graphic interface of a newer swagger version, supplying and storing the token has become easier, making older procedures deprecated or obsolete.
 Moreover, in the new